"The curious paradox is that when I accept myself just as I am, then I can change" - Carl Rogers

 For some, an ongoing weekly commitment provides an essential safe space where you can be heard and supported as you learn to cope better with the challenges and feelings you are facing.
 As we progress, the focus of therapy may move from coping better with specific issues to exploring what it means for you to thrive and find greater fulfillment and joy in your life.

 Others may find that a limited number of sessions is enough to provide a breakthrough or a particularly helpful insight into a challenge they are experiencing.
-As a therapist, one of my aims is to equip my clients with practical approaches, tools or techniques which they can apply themselves and benefit from long after the initial therapy has finished.
+As therapists, one of our aims is to equip our clients with practical approaches, tools or techniques which they can apply themselves and benefit from long after the initial therapy has finished.

 CORE PROCESS PSYCHOTHERAPY